Skip to content

 Practical Design Rules From the Optimizer's Tendencies

 Running this optimizer across a range of topologies and frequencies reveals consistent patterns.
+These are the kinds of things you learn after designing a few hundred transformers, but now the optimizer just tells you.

 Run the Magnetics Optimizer